Medically reviewed on March 26, 2018

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

-It is not known whether deferasirox passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while you are taking deferasirox.

 How should I take deferasirox?

 Your doctor may perform certain tests to make sure you do not have conditions that would prevent you from safely using deferasirox.